marlonvets/dsti-devops-2021/PROJECT.md

 2. Create configuration:
   - route requests between 2 different versions of your app
   - traffic shifting between 2 different versions of your app

+### 8. Implement Monitoring to your containerized application

+1. Install Prometheus and Grafana to your K8s cluster

+2. Set up monitoring with Prometheus:

+  - Prometheus should contact the application (eg. homepage) and pull its status
+  - You should be able to see the status of the application on Prometheus

+3. Set up monitoring with Grafana:

+  - Link it to the Prometheus server and display the monitored applications
+  - Create alerts and trigger them by shutting down your applications.

+> Note.
+You can imagine something different and set up monitoring (eg. memory usage, CPU time, ...)

-### 8. Describe your project in the `README.md` file
+### 9. Document your project

+Write a sort of report in the `README.md` file which includes the following:

-1. List of all the work performed (briefly, describing features and bonus tasks).
+1. List all the work performed (briefly, describing features and bonus tasks).

-2. Instructions:
-  - Installation
-  - Usage
+2. Screenshots (pictures of your screen when you are running a web page, K8s resources, VMs, etc...
+Provide maximum screenshots)

+> Tip.
+Keep screenshots in a separate folder.
+Ex.: see how pictures are linked in the `index.md` files of the modules.

+3. Provide instructions (commands) of how to:
+  - Install (or prepare environment)
+  - Use (your application, run your Docker container or Docker Compose cluster, on K8s cluster, ...)
-  - Testing
+  - Test (your application)

 4. All the necessary links with the platforms and tools integrated:
-  - Travis CI
   - Heroku
   - Docker Hub
   - ...

-4. Author
+5. Author

-5. Other additional info that you want to include
+6. Other additional info that you want to include...

-**Note!** Use correct Markdown syntax to keep your `README.md` file looking good.
+> **Note!** Use the correct Markdown syntax to keep your `README.md` file looking good.

 ## Structure

 Here is an example structure of your project repository:

 ```
+.github/
 src/
 test/
 conf/